sivagollapalli/openharness-rb/README.md

   command: "echo 'Tool about to run'"
 ))

-# POST to a webhook after tool execution
+# POST to a webhook after bash tool execution
 registry.register(Openharness::Rb::Hooks::HttpHookDefinition.new(
   event: :post_tool_use,
   matcher: "bash",